krasnoludkolo/haste/README.md

 }
 ```

 So, how to test `hasAlreadyBegun()` method?
-You cannot simply create the object and call the method because it requires future date.
+You cannot simply create the object and call method because it requires future date.
  So you need to wait and finally check it which isn't really recommended for fast unit tests.
 You can provide current date as parameter but if your system has many layers it could be messy.